-- One course in exploring the humanities and a final senior seminar in the humanities. - 18 semester hours concentrating in upper-level courses in one of the following disciplines: art history, English, history, music history, religious studies, Spanish - 6 semester hours in courses from any of the disciplines listed above or from classical studies, French, Italian and philosophy.
+- One course in exploring the humanities and a final senior seminar in the humanities. - 18 semester hours concentrating in upper-level courses in one of the following disciplines: English, history, religious studies, Spanish - 6 semester hours in courses from any of the disciplines listed above or from classical studies, French, Italian and philosophy.
 These courses will be selected under advisement to round out the major concentration. - A full academic year within the program is required prior to enrolling in HU401.